openteams-ai/terraform-hrafnar-gcp-deploy/test/INTEGRATION_TESTING.md

 The tests require a valid container image.
 You can use:
 - Google's hello world image: `gcr.io/cloudrun/hello` (default)
-- Your own Hrafner application image
+- Your own Hrafnar application image

 ## Required Environment Variables